StructuralMike/ALTTPRYamlRandomizer/README.md

 It features 3 main things.

 * The Textomizer
-    * Using the newly added text-plandomizer, I have created an algorithm that generates unique zelda-based dialogue to be plandod onto any defined categories (signs, people, choices, item-receives).
+    * Generate unique zelda-based dialogue to be plandod onto any defined categories (signs, people, choices, item-receives).

 * The Trollomizer
     * Specify the exact amount of players to get random progression item on Lumberjack or Pedestal, slow menu speed, or fast heart rate sound effects.